 "Sleep Number 66" ("Star Wars: The Clone Wars")

 After wracking my brain for what seemed like and eternity I finally came up with an idea.
-The flick is called the "Clone Wars" - so why not feature a legitimate clone of sorts.
-Of course I am referring to Dolly, that lovable sheep that made headlines all those years ago for being the first animal to be successfully clones here in the real world.
+The flick is called the "Clone Wars" - so why not feature a legitimate clone of sorts?
+Of course I am referring to Dolly, the lovable sheep that made headlines all those years ago for being the first animal to be successfully cloned here in the real world.

 I had everything locked in my head.
 Erik would be standing before an open field somewhere watching a Braveheart-esque battle between all the Dolly clones.
-A "clone" war so to speak. (insert groans here).
-When I told Jake he loved it, but he told me that I had to draw it.
+A "clone" war so to speak (insert groans here).
+When I told Jake my plans he loved it but stressed the fact I would have to draw it.
 Sure.
 I could do that.

-Of course at the time I had no idea that I didn't no how to draw a sheep.
-That realization came later - as I neared completion of the picture.
-Thankfully Jake told me that all I needed to do was draw one sheep and he would use his vast Photoshop abilities to duplicate it as needed.
+Of course at the time I had no idea I didn't know how to draw a sheep.
+That realization came later as I neared completion of the picture.
+Thankfully Jake told me all I needed to do was draw one sheep and he would use his vast Photoshop abilities to duplicate it as needed.
 So with that in mind I sat down and drew what is now referred to as the "Worst Drawing of a Sheep Ever".
-And Jake copied it - ad nauseum.
+And Jake copied it repeatedly.
+Poor guy.

 Still, I really like the finished picture.
 Yet I still would like someone to explain those yellow eyes in the forest - those creep me out. - Tony

-Ink Smudges: An appropriate subtitle to this picture would be “Army of One” because that’s exactly what it is.
-To make sure our little clone army would come off being very convincing, Tony drew just one sheep in a single pose.
-Now whether it’s a good sheep or not is not my call.
-All I know is illustrating a good farm animal is hard so I wouldn’t dare begrudge him on that.
-But had I known the frustrating uphill battle in store for me, I probably would have altered his pose slightly and perhaps defined his/its legs a little more.... because this was one copy-and-paste job that got worse the more bodies I added.
-My vision was something in the scope of “Braveheart“.
-What it ended up being was more along the lines of “West Side Story“.
+Ink Smudges: An appropriate subtitle to this picture would be "Army of One" because that's exactly what it is as Tony said; one sheep used over and over.
+Now whether it's a good sheep or not is not my call.
+I know illustrating a good farm animal is hard so I wouldn't dare begrudge him on that.
+But had I known the frustrating uphill battle in store for me, I probably would have altered his pose slightly and perhaps defined his/its legs a little more.... because this was one copy-and-paste job which got worse the more bodies I added.
+My vision was something in the scope of "Braveheart".
+What it ended up being was more along the lines of "West Side Story".